Toyota Letter of Compliance for Importing a Toyota or Kia into USA from Canada

 What if the vehicle does not have the US compliance labels?

-Well, many vehicles that were manufactured for the Canadian market may still be compliant with US standards even though they do not have the US compliance labels.
+Well, many vehicles that were manufactured for the Canadian market may still be compliant with US standards even though they do not have US compliance labels.
 The importer of the vehicle can contact the vehicle manufacturer and ask for a Letter of Compliance.
-This letter, when issued, will state that the vehicle at the time of its manufacture complied with US emissions, safety and anti-theft standards.
-If the manufacturer attests that the vehicle is compliant, box 2B on the HS-7 can be used to import the vehicle.
+This letter, when issued, will state that the vehicle at the time of its manufacture complied with US emissions, safety, and anti-theft standards.
+If the manufacturer attests that the vehicle is compliant, box 2B on the NHTSA Form HS-7 can be used to import the vehicle.

 What if the Letter of Compliance states that the vehicle is compliant except for certain minor standards?